Two Day Photoshop Workshop

 - Color Profiles for web and print

-- Color Management from the screen to either domestic and professional printers
+- Color Management from the screen to either domestic or professional printers

 - RGB to CMYK and conversion pitfalls